dbierer/php-class-notes/php-ii-may-2024.md

 # PHP II - May 2024

 ## To Do
+* Q: Why does the "Etag" header not get set?

+* Q: Research error in the "superclass_lab.php"

 * Q: Examples using $_SESSION?
 * A: See: https://github.com/dbierer/classic_php_examples/blob/master/web/session_counter.php
 * A: See: https://github.com/dbierer/classic_php_examples/blob/master/web/session_set_save_handler_example.php